Y2K Butterfly Tops Scared Me, Until I Tried Them

-Welcome to Refinery29’s So, How Is It Really? where we take a look at all of the topics that have the internet talking.
-In studying them up close, we answer the question of what it’s really like to try out a trend like a butterfly top, a viral product, or an unexpected TikTok hack.

 When the Blumarine spring 2022 collection first debuted, I was hesitant about the Y2K fashion comeback.
 Here was a collection completely devoted to bringing back low-rise jeans, denim-on-denim looks, and butterflies in full swing.
-The latter in particular seemed to urge shoppers to undergo a metamorphosis out of the sweatpants and Nap dresses that marked the lockdown era and into midriff-revealing butterfly-shaped tops for Hot Girl Summer.
+The latter in particular seemed to urge shoppers to undergo a metamorphosis out of the sweatpants and Nap dresses that marked the lockdown era and into midriff-revealing butterfly-shaped tops.

 Advertisement